ebond2633/SBA/Readme.md

 <p> This Project is a website for a store where you can purchase plant.
 In addition to purchasing you can also gain information on how your Plant baby can improve the air quality in your Home/ Office etc. </p>

+The technology used to create This web site was JavaScript, CSS, and HTML.